 Different computational techniques to numerically approximate the ARL have been suggested.
-Here, we mention some which have been directly devoted to find "optimal" values of the parameter λ in the EWMA method.
+Here, we mention some which have been directly devoted to find "optimal" values of the parameter 8 in the EWMA method.
 For one-sided EWMA, Robinson and Ho (1978) used Edgeworth series expansion.
-According to Lucas and Saccucci (1990) this approximation is inaccurate for small values of λ .
-The algorithm does not converge for small values of λ .
+According to Lucas and Saccucci (1990) this approximation is inaccurate for small values of 8.
+The algorithm does not converge for small values of 8.
 Crowder (1989) used integral calculations suggested by Crowder (1987).
-Lucas and Saccucci (1990) suggest that the EWMA statistic should be represented as a continuous-state Markov chain, whose properties can be approximated by a finite-state Markov chain following a procedure similar to that of Brook and Evans (1972).
-Srivastava and Wu (1993) use a continuous time model and an explicit formula for average run lengths.
-Continuous time approximations are not good for all situations but correction terms are suggested by Srivastava and Wu (1997).
+Lucas and Saccucci (1990) suggest that the EWMA statistic should be represented as a continuousstate Markov chain, whose properties can be approximated by a finite-state Markov chain following a procedure similar to that of Brook and Evans (1972).
+Srivastava and Wu (1993) use a continuous time model and an explicit formula for average run lengths for one-sided EWMA.
+Continuous time approximations are not good for all discrete time situations.
+Wu (1994) uses a correction by an approximation of the overshoot, which is claimed to be good enough for practical cases but not for optimality considerations.
+This numerical approximation is used for determination of the value of the parameter which makes the onesided discrete time EWMA SADT optimal.
+Srivastava and Wu (1997) give a correction term which is used to determine the parameter for the ARL optimal two-sided EWMA.
+However this correction term is not satisfactory for very small values of the parameter.
+Han and Tsung (2004) compare their generalized EWMA, which does not use knowledge of the size of the shift, with the method by Wu (1994) which is named "optimal EWMA" by an analytical comparison of the ARL properties of one-sided EWMA and by a simulation study of the twosided EWMA.

-The results concerning the optimal value of λ , by the numerical approximations in the publications mentioned above, are not in agreement with the theoretical arguments that λ should approach zero to give a statistic which is suitable for the ARL criterion.
-The explanation for this might be the lack of correspondence between the criterion and principles of inference or the numerical approximations.
-Besides, the present result is for the one-sided case and the results by other authors mentioned above are for the two-sided case.
+The results concerning the optimal value of 8, by the numerical approximations in the publications mentioned above, are not in agreement with the theoretical arguments that 8 should approach zero to give a statistic which is suitable for the ARL criterion.
+The explanation for this might be that the numerical approximations are not good enough for very small values of 8.
+Very accurate numerical approximations by Knoth (2004) support our result that for one-sided EWMA optimal ARL is achieved when 8 60.
+Besides, the present result is for the one-sided case and some of the results mentioned above are for the two-sided case.